 - Consult with a physician, physical therapist, athletic trainer or personal trainer about possible muscle imbalances that may lead to injury as you progress your running program.
 Do this early enough that you can start to fix these imbalances before starting or progressing your program.

-- Choose an appropriate training surface.
 It is highly recommended that you start your running program on a flat surface until you build up enough cardiovascular and muscular strength and endurance to alter your training surface.
 If you start running in a hilly area first you may cause excessive muscle soreness that will limit the progression through your program.

-- Maintain proper nutrition and sleep patterns.
 Seek out help from appropriate personnel, such as a nutritionist, who can educate you about what type of food, how much of it you should be eating, and the timing to correspond with your running schedule.
 You should be getting at least eight to nine hours of sleep a night, which is sometimes very difficult to do.
 However, you will notice early cardiovascular and muscle fatigue the day after a short night’s sleep.

-- Foam rolling is a great way to start and end your run.
 This prepares your muscles for activity and recovery.
 Some of the main benefits include increasing blood flow to the muscle, increasing tissue extensibility and ROM, and helpful for prevention of injury.
 Try to target the quads, hip adductors, hamstring, ITB and calves.